commercetools expands to Australia, builds Sydney data centre

-The company will launch a new regional data centre in Sydney next month.
+The company will launch a new regional data center in Sydney next month.

-Using the GDP/Google Cloud Platform the data centre will support customer growth in Australia and New Zealand, delivering digital experiences for customers while complying with the requirements of data privacy laws.
+Using the GDP/Google Cloud Platform the data center will support customer growth in Australia and New Zealand, delivering digital experiences for customers while complying with the requirements of data privacy laws.